Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Thermal fluctuation effects

 Fig. \ref{Fig11} shows the curves for $E_{xy} = 0.2$ and $B_z = 0.2$, together with the spin and dipole moment textures at $T \approx 10^{-3}$ compared with higher temperatures.
 At $T \approx 1$, where all variables vanish, the system reaches the paramagnetic phase.
 At $T \ll 1$, a low-chirality phase emerges, corresponding to a spiral state with an isolated skyrmion, as evidenced in the spin textures.

-During the cooling process, two intermediate chiral phases appear due to thermal fluctuations.
-At $T \approx 0.5$, distorted curved bimerons form, while at $T \approx 0.25$, the structures align into lines of bimerons, slightly distorted by residual thermal effects.
-These structural changes are reflected in the polarization $P_z$, which decreases abruptly and in the specific heat $C_v$, which exhibits two peaks associated with these transitions.
-Thermal fluctuations induce the abrupt formation of curved bimerons which on average elongate equally along both diagonal directions of the lattice, above a critical temperature $T_c \approx 0.32$.
-Since $P_z$ is positive for bimerons oriented along (1,1) and negative for those along (–1,1), its net value cancels out, behaving as an order parameter for this transition.
-This situation further highlights the relevance of analyzing the dipolar-moment space and the skyrmion–quadrupole relationship.
+During the cooling process, two intermediate chiral regimes appear due to thermal fluctuations.
+At $T \approx 0.5$, distorted and curved bimeron-like structures emerge, while at $T \approx 0.25$, these textures tend to align along one of the diagonal directions of the lattice, still affected by residual thermal fluctuations.
+These structural changes are reflected in the polarization $P_z$, which decreases abruptly, and in the specific heat $C_v$, which exhibits two peaks associated with these crossovers.
+Thermal fluctuations induce the formation of elongated chiral structures which, on average, extend equally along both diagonal directions of the lattice above a characteristic temperature $T_c \approx 0.32$.
+Since $P_z$ is positive for structures oriented along $(1,1)$ and negative for those along $(-1,1)$, its net value cancels out, behaving as an effective indicator of this transition.
+This situation further highlights the relevance of analyzing the dipolar-moment space and the skyrmion–quadrupole relationship

 For $E_z = 3.2$ and $B_z = 0.8$ (Fig. \ref{Fig12}), the cooling process proceeds from the paramagnetic phase to a skyrmion gas (SkG).
 At intermediate temperatures, the number of skyrmions fluctuates slightly, and their size and shape vary (e.g., at $T=0.1001$).
 Another intermediate state emerges, characterized by small deformed skyrmions in larger numbers than at low temperatures, corresponding to a maximum in chirality.
 At higher temperatures, the skyrmion gas melts into a chiral disordered phase, reaching a maximum in the chirality at $T \approx 0.6$, where the spin textures exhibit smaller chiral structures.
+At low temperatures, the chirality exhibits noticeable error bars, which can be attributed to the presence of metastable configurations in some independent runs.